brucemack/WARS-Birdhouse/README.md

 How Can I Get A Birdhouse?
 ==========================

-Hardware/firmware is still be refined as part of a club project.
+Hardware/firmware is still being refined as part of a club project.
 All firmware, KiCAD files, and woodworking dimensions are available on this site for anyone who wants to build a birdhouse for themselves.

 After our next hardware iteration (V2) is tested we will be making the components available in kit form.